 $ pip install selenium

-Step 2 – You need to download the Chrome WebDriver by following the below steps.
+Step 2 – You need to download the Chrome WebDriver following the steps below.

 Step 3 – You need to move the driver file to a PATH.